gobstones/gs-file-storage/README.md

 Gobstones File System
 ======
 ### File System for Gobstones Web
-> Service for managing files and save its into localStorage.
+> Service to handle files and save them into localStorage.

 ###### Version: 0.0.0